ember-learn/ember-blog/source/2020-11-06-the-ember-times-issue-167.md

 Be kind,

-Ava Wroten, Chris Ng, the crowd and the Learning Team
+Ava Wroten, Chris Ng, Isaac Lee, the crowd and the Learning Team